-Grammy®-award winning Canadian bass-baritone Gerald Finley is a leading singer and dramatic interpreter of his generation, with acclaimed performances at the world’s major opera and concert venues and award-winning recordings on CD and DVD with major labels in a wide variety of repertoire.
-Mr Finley’s career is devoted to the wide range of vocal art, encompassing opera, orchestral and song, collaborating with the greatest orchestras and conductors of our time.
+Acclaimed Canadian bass-baritone Gerald Finley is a Grammy Award-winning singer and dramatic interpreter of our time, with celebrated performances at the world’s major opera and concert venues and recordings on CD and DVD with major labels in a wide variety of repertoire.
+Mr Finley’s extensive career is devoted to the complete spectrum of vocal art, encompassing operatic, orchestral and song repertoire, collaborating with the greatest composers, orchestras and conductors.

 As a celebrated song recitalist, he works regularly with pianist Julius Drake.
-Recent engagements include the Schubertiade, recitals throughout Europe, a residency at the Wigmore Hall, at New York’s Carnegie-Zankel Hall and appearances at the festivals of Tanglewood and Ravinia.
-He presents Schubert’s Schwanengesang at the 2021 Salzburg Festival, and Schumann’s Dichterliebe at the Edinburgh Festival.
+Their many appearances throughout the world include the Schubertiade, a residency at the Wigmore Hall, New York’s Carnegie-Zankel Hall and lauded appearances at the festivals of Salzburg, Edinburgh, and Tanglewood.
+He has also performed with Sir Antonio Pappano, Malcolm Martineau, Simon Lepper and Michael McMahon.

-Mr Finley’s many critically acclaimed solo recital CD releases on the Hyperion label have been devoted to complete discs of songs of Barber, Britten, Ives, Liszt, Ravel, Schumann’s song cycles “Dichterliebe” and “Liederkreis Op.
-24 & 39”, Schubert’s Schwanengesang, Winterreise and soon to be released Die schöne Müllerin.
-He has been awarded an unprecedented three Gramophone Magazine Awards in the Solo Vocal category.
-The release of Schubert’s Winterreise won a Canadian Juno Award in 2015, His recent “Orchestral songs by Sibelius” with the Bergen Philharmonic and Ed Gardner on the Chandos label, was nominated “Best Vocal Album” by Gramophone Magazine.
+Mr Finley’s many solo recital CD releases have been devoted to complete songs of Barber, Britten, Duparc, Ives, Liszt, Ravel and Schumann’s song cycles “Dichterliebe” and “Liederkreis Op.
+24 & 39”.
+With a continuing partnership with Julius Drake on the Hyperion label, all have been critically acclaimed, including an unprecedented three Gramophone Awards in the Solo Vocal category.
+Their release of Schubert’s Winterreise won a Canadian Juno Award in 2015.
+This season sees the completion of their Hyperion Schubert trilogy with the release of Die schöne Müllerin.

-As part of his dedication to preserving and enhancing the singing tradition, he gives masterclasses throughout the world most recently at the Juilliard School of Music, the Canadian Opera Ensmble and continues to work with the Jette Parker Young Artists’ Program at the Royal Opera, Covent Garden and the Lindemann Program at the Met, the National Opera Studio, the Royal College of Music and the Young Artists program at the Salzburg Festival.
+As part of his dedication to preserving and enhancing the singing tradition, he gives masterclasses throughout the world most recently at the Juilliard School of Music, and continues to work with the Jette Parker Young Artists’ Program at the Royal Opera, Covent Garden, the National Opera Studio, and the Lindemann Program at the Met.

-Gerald Finley, born in Montreal, began singing as a chorister in Ottawa, Canada, and completed his musical studies in the UK at the Royal College of Music, King’s College, Cambridge, and the National Opera Studio.
+He was born in Montreal, began singing as a chorister in Ottawa, Canada, and completed his musical studies in the UK at the Royal College of Music, King’s College, Cambridge, and the National Opera Studio.
 He is a Fellow and Visiting Professor at the Royal College of Music.
 In 2014 he climbed Kilimanjaro for the charity Help Musicians UK.
-He has been appointed Commander of the Order of the British Empire and an Officer of the Order of Canada.
+In 2017 he was appointed Commander of the Order of the British Empire and had previously been appointed an Officer of the Order of Canada.
 Mr Finley also features on a Canadian stamp celebrating Canadians in opera.